Portovenere

 Golfo dei Poeti Byron Cave Portovenere, Liguria Pictures View of Byron's Cave

-You can then head down towards the waterfront and admire the pastel tones of the 1000-year-old tower-houses while taking an aperitivo in one of the many welcoming caffe bars and resaurants...
+You can then head down towards the waterfront and admire the pastel tones of the 1000-year-old tower-houses while taking an aperitivo in one of the many welcoming caffee bars and restaurants...

-Golfo dei Poeti Portovenere Waterfront Tower-houses, Liguria Pictures Portonere's waterfront
+Golfo dei Poeti Portovenere Waterfront Tower-houses, Liguria Pictures The colourful waterfront

 Looking for a place to stay in the area ?
 Check our charming B&Bs and Book NOW !